 However, it’s a soft bag and it isn’t waterproof.
 My Peli 1510 Protector Case

 is waterproof, dustproof and solid enough that you can drive a car over it.
 I use the foam inserts, which are easy to shape to cradle your gear and can be bought cheaply when you decide to change the configuration after you buy another lens that you don’t really need.

 All Pelican cases come with a lifetime warranty (which I’ve tested, and they replaced the faulty clip without a quibble) and you can order a customised insert to slip into the handle assembly to mark your case as belonging to you.

 No, it’s not a cheap option, but then nor is my camera kit.
 Oh, and it just about qualifies as hand luggage.
 (What?
 Don’t tell me that you were going to check your camera gear into the hold?)

 Finally, I use my tripod all the time.
 I know, modern DSLRs with image stabilisation are capable of being hand-held even in low light, but a tripod means I can use a lower ISO number for a cleaner image.
 It also means I can do long-exposure shots in near darkness.

 If weight isn’t an issue I’ve got a huge video tripod that I could use to beat a tyrannosaurus rex to death with but when I’m travelling I’m happy to sacrifice some stability to save a lot of weight by using a Manfrotto BeFree tripod.
 It’s small, light and can be thrown into an overnight bag where it takes up almost no space.
 Take a look at the manufacturer’s website for the full specification but please buy it elsewhere as you can pick them up for around £100 from third-party sellers like Amazon.

 What’s the difference between an artist and a photographer?
 An artist doesn’t ask another artist what brush he used…

-Saga Possibilities members can benefit from great offers, exclusive events, articles and guides.
+Saga Possibilities members can benefit from great offers, exclusive events and guides.
 Find out more